gort818/fallterm/README.md

 So far I have only tested the program with linux, it might work with OSX but I don't have a machine to test with,

 Note:
-This is a work in progress and any refining the code would be greatly appreciated!
+This is a work in progress and any help in refining the code would be greatly appreciated!

 Here is a photo of the program using [cool-retro-term](https://github.com/Swordfish90/cool-retro-term)